QuTech-Delft/OpenQL/docs/quantum_gate.rst

   examples are the wait and barrier gates

+Quantum gates can further be subdivided from the number of operands they take; this becomes relevant when gates are mapped on the quantum computing platform:

+- one-qubit gates; quantum gates operating on one qubit

+- two-qubit gates; quantum gates operating on two qubits;
+  two-qubit rotation gates are the main objective in mapping since these gates require their qubit operands to be connected in the hardware

+- multi-qubit gates; quantum gates operating (implicitly or explicitly) on more than two qubits;
+  multi-qubit rotation gates must be decomposed to one-qubit and two-qubit gates because more-qubit primitive rotation gates are not supported by the quantum platform

 Particular classes of quantum gates can be further recognized:

 - primitive gates; quantum gates natively supported by instructions of the quantum computing platform